In 2002 Saint John Paul II spoke these words to millions of young people at World Youth Day in Toronto:

 Are you thinking about CCO staff, but don’t know where to start?
 Builders will give you direction and answers to your most pressing questions.
 What do missionaries do?
 Who is CCO looking for?
 What about support raising?
 And much more.

 Many people struggle with discernment.
-Using Ignatian principles, co-foundress, Angele Regnier, will walk you through a two week discernment process.
-By the end of two weeks you will have peace, courage and clarity on where God is calling you.
+This resource uses Ignatian principles to guide you through a two-week discernment process.
+By the end of those two weeks you will have peace, courage and clarity on where God is calling you.

 This podcast is an essential companion to the Prayerful Discernment Guide.
-Join Angele Regnier as she discusses the proper attitudes and skills necessary for proper discernment.
-This podcast also includes a link to Angele’s 2 hour audio workshop on Ignatian Discernment.
+Join Angèle Regnier as she discusses the attitudes and skills necessary for proper discernment.

 CCO has received official canonical recognition as a private juridic person of diocesan right.
 The Ultimate Relationship booklet and CCO’s faith studies have received the Nihil Obstat and Imprimatur.